-Helping Clients Plan for Their Futures in the Santa Ana Area
+Helping Clients Plan for Their Futures in California

 When most people think about estate planning, they think of creating a will or trust to plan for what will happen after they pass away.
 However, estate planning should also plan for the chance that you might become incapacitated and unable to handle your own affairs.
 No one likes to think of a possible catastrophic injury, terminal illness, or cognitive disorder, but if any of these occurs, you should know who will take care of your legal and financial affairs, as well as make important healthcare decisions for you.